Funerals at St Giles

 We can also thank God that because of the death and resurrection of Jesus –

-death need not have the final word and that eternal life is available to us all.
+death does not have the final word and eternal life is available to us all.

-Funerals are arranged through your chosen funeral director and a vicar will then be in contact to arrange a visit as soon as he and the directors have finalised the date and time of the service.
+Funerals are arranged through your chosen funeral director.
+Please ask them to contact St Giles and the Vicar will then be in touch to arrange a visit once a date and time for the service has been finalised.

 “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life."